rabinovichor/cloud-sync-databroker-automation-samples/README.md

 # cloud-sync-databroker-automation-samples
-Samples of terraform files for CloudSync
+Samples of terraform files for CloudSync Data-Broker